 The demanding person will overlook another individuals needs as it relates to creating balance and prioritising their own life.

 An example of this is not listening when a person has communicated their boundaries and asking persistently.
 Or they may ask an individual to change their schedule to accommodate their own plans or goals.
-It is the irrational belief that you should be someone else’s top priority or duty.
+It is the irrational belief that you should be someone else’s priority.

 We are so focused on having our needs met that we become self focused and therefore oblivious to other people’s needs.
 This type of self focus makes more debits than it makes deposits.